 - VLAN 1.
-The default VLAN of which all ports are members. - VLAN 2.
-The default Auto-VoIP VLAN.
-By default, this VLAN does not include any members but you can manually add members. - VLAN 4089.
+The default VLAN of which all ports are untagged members. - VLAN 4089.
 The Auto-Video VLAN.
 By default, this VLAN does not include any members but you can manually add members.

 Configure VLAN Settings

 You can configure the various VLAN settings.